BigPlantsProject/BigPlants-100/README.md

-# 🌿From Classical CNNs to Modern Deep Architectures: Multiclass Plant Recognition on the BigPlants Dataset
+<div align="center"> <h1>From Classical CNNs to Modern Deep Architectures: <br>Multiclass Plant Recognition on the BigPlants Dataset🌿</h1> </div>

 ## 📚 Overview

-Plant image classification remains a challenging task due to variations in lighting conditions, complex backgrounds, and high visual similarity among species.
-This task plays a crucial role in biodiversity research, medicinal plant identification, and ecological monitoring.
-In this study, we present BigPlants-100, a newly curated dataset consisting of images from 100 plant species, each representing a distinct class, selected from the Vietnam Plant Database.
-All images were manually collected and annotated by our team from reliable sources.
-The selected species were chosen based on their medicinal importance, toxicity, or both.
-Using the BigPlants-100 dataset, we conducted a comprehensive evaluation of several state-of-the-art deep learning architectures, including ConvNeXtV2-S, EfficientNetV2-S, MobileNetV3-Large, and ResNet-50, employing cross-validation to ensure result stability and reliability.
-Furthermore, we implemented a multi-teacher knowledge distillation framework, where multiple high-performing models act as teachers to guide a student network.
-Experimental results demonstrate that using MobileNetV3-Large as the student distilled from ConvNeXtV2-S, EfficientNetV2-S and ResNet-50 yields superior performance compared to individually trained models.
+Plant image classification remains a challenging task due to variations in lighting, complex backgrounds, and high visual similarity among species.
+This task is crucial for biodiversity research and medicinal plant identification.
+In this study, we present **BigPlants-100**, a newly curated dataset consisting of 100 plant species selected from the Vietnam Plant Database based on their medicinal and toxic importance.
+Using this dataset, we evaluated several state-of-the-art architectures, including ConvNeXt V2-Tiny, EfficientNetV2-S, and ResNet-50.
+Furthermore, we implemented a multi-teacher knowledge distillation framework to guide a MobileNetV3-Large student network.
+Experimental results demonstrate that the distilled student model achieves notable performance gains, **improving both accuracy and macro F1-score from 0.849 to 0.894**, while **reducing training loss by more than 31%** compared to individually trained models.
 These findings highlight the effectiveness of multi-teacher knowledge distillation in enhancing generalization and accuracy for large-scale multi-class plant image classification.

 ## 📁 Source Code Structure